opensoftstudio/neo4j-ogm-module/README.md

 `data/Neo4jOGMModule/Proxy` and make sure your application has write access to it.

 #### Entity Manager settings
-To disable proxy regeneration on each request or to use a chached instance of doctrine's annotation reader, add to your `module/config/module.config.php`.
+To disable proxy regeneration on each request or to use a cached instance of doctrine's annotation reader, add to your `module/config/module.config.php`.
 Neo4jOGMModule is deployed with proxy regeneration enabled and annotation reader disabled.

 ```php
 <?php